movestore/animation-moveVis/README.md

 **API Key for the given map provider (`map_token`)** API key used to access maps from providers that require API authorization.

-**Resolution of background map (`map_res`):** Resolution of the background map.
-Can take values between 0 and 1.
-Default is 1.
-Note that depending on the extent of your data set, excessively high or low values may produce errors.

 **Background map extent (`x_ext`, `y_ext`):** Geographic extent of the background map used in the animation. `x_ext` controls the extent of the bounding box in the x dimension, while `y_ext` controls the